The pro-winter listing sentiment is strong across all regions.

 But Paul Taylor, president and CEO of trade association Mortgage Professionals Canada, isn’t sure a rise in interest rates will impact buyers’ budgets in the next few months.

-“Almost everyone is qualifying at a 5.25 per cent stress test rate today,” Taylor says, referring to the benchmark interest rate lenders use to evaluate mortgage applicants’ ability to repay their loans.
+“Almost everyone is qualifying at a 5.25% stress test rate today,” Taylor says, referring to the benchmark interest rate lenders use to evaluate mortgage applicants’ ability to repay their loans.

-Even if the Bank of Canada were to raise interest rates by 100 basis points, or one per cent, over the next 12 months, Taylor says buyers who qualified at 5.25 per cent would still have at least 200 basis points worth of breathing room, meaning their mortgage budget “will be effectively unchanged.”
+Even if the Bank of Canada were to raise interest rates by 100 basis points, or 1%, over the next 12 months, Taylor says buyers who qualified at 5.25% would still have at least 200 basis points worth of breathing room, meaning their mortgage budget “will be effectively unchanged.”

-Taylor expects a 0.25 per cent increase in the BoC’s overnight rate, which should trigger a rise in variable mortgage rates, in the spring.
+Taylor expects a 0.25% increase in the BoC’s overnight rate, which should trigger a rise in variable mortgage rates, in the spring.
 He says two additional increases could occur before the end of 2022.

 “I expect the media coverage of the tiny rate increases will scare many and slow the market, which is likely very good for everyone, but I don’t think we’ll see enough of a slowdown to erode prices,” Taylor says.

 You're 5 minutes away from the best mortgage